 COVID-19 UPDATE: INDYGO IS COMMITTED TO SAFELY SERVE

-Effective June 1, IndyGo will resume regular weekday schedules Monday through Friday.
-Saturday and Sunday service will remain as scheduled.
+As of June 1, IndyGo has resumed regular weekday schedules, Monday through Friday.
+Saturday and Sunday service remains as scheduled.
 The Carson Transit Center lobby and restrooms remain closed, except for riders buying fare at the Retail Desk during regular business hours.
 Learn more:

 - IndyGo will honor bus passes activated prior to March 29 when fares were suspended.
 Riders should bring their activated pass to the retail desk during business hours to be issued a new pass for the remaining balance.

 Riders with questions or comments may still reach Customer Service during regular hours at 317-635-3344 or online at https://www.indygo.net/contact-us/.

 If you do need to ride, we encourage you to please keep as much distance as possible between yourself and others and to wear a face covering if you are able.
 To help reduce the spread of COVID-19, we will continue our increased cleaning and disinfecting of our buses, as well as provide additional antibacterial stations at our facilities.

 Your safety is important to us and we take this responsibility very seriously.
 We will continue to follow the guidance of the CDC, the Indiana Department of Health, and the Marion County Public Health Department for best practices.